Uber eats alternative: Create your own restaurant ordering system

 Once you’ve done that, you can log in to your WordPress dashboard by going to yoursite.com/wp-admin.

-To control how the basic design of your site looks, we recommend that you use a dedicated WordPress restaurant theme.
+To control how the basic design of your site looks, we recommend that you use a WooCommerce restaurant in theme like Delicio.

 2. Run WooCommerce setup wizard